 [Welcome!!
 Hometown of the "Vampire" Legend].

 Roland shook his head.
 "If you read carefully, you'll find that no one has seen the actual animal yet.
 All they found were the victims.
 Mutilated bodies dried of blood.
 Who knows, maybe there really is a vampire here.
-Either way, I'm a reporter, and I believe there's a much bigger story here than what that little article says."
+Either way, I'm a reporter, and I believe there's a much bigger story hidden somewhere in here.
+Waiting for me to tell it to the world."

 Like her father, Remi had a passion for journalism.
-Unlike him, she was more of a realist when it came to writing.
-"Yeah, but reporters chase stories dad, not ghosts."
+But unlike him, she was more of a realist when it came to writing.
+"Reporters chase stories dad, not ghosts."

 "There's something here, Remi."
 He said, bringing the van around and parking.
-He stared out the window to look at the stars in the sky.
+He looked out the window and stared up at the stars.
 "I can feel it."

-"And did we really have to come here at night?"
+"And did we really have to drive all the way here at night?"

 "Vampires come out at night."